britannio/rama-e-vehicle-hire/README.md

 Global Objects:
-- vehicleLocaationTree: Stores a `GlobalKDTree` on each task ('partition').
+- vehicleLocationTree: Stores a `GlobalKDTree` on each task ('partition').
 The KDTree tracks the location of vehicles.
 Querying across all KDTrees is done to gather the nearest 50 vehicles.

 Depots:
 - vehicleCreate: Create a new vehicle